KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/language-calibration.md

 ## Synthesis: Lifting Your Work’s Frequency

-- Integrate multiple levels: Vedanta, ACIM, Hawkins, Bashar, Gospel of John.
+* Integrate multiple levels: Vedanta, ACIM, Hawkins, Bashar, Gospel of John.
-- Use simple, metaphorical, experiential language.
+* Use simple, metaphorical, experiential language.
-- Make the Grail handover an experience, not just explanation.
+* Make the Grail handover an experience, not just explanation.
-- Write as a humble witness, not a missionary.
+* Write as a humble witness, not a missionary.
-- Balance science and mysticism.
+* Balance science and mysticism.

 ## Conclusion: The Grail as a Bridge

 > "The Grail is a bridge to the frequency of 1000 — if carried by pure intention."

-The power of your book is not in argument, but in resonance.
+The power of this book is not in argument, but in resonance.
 It lifts by remembering, not convincing.
 The highest service is to gently guide others from fear to love, from separation to unity.